-For app developers that use or work with digital advertising providers (e.g., ad networks, demand-side platforms), and for digital advertising providers:
+For app developers that use or work with digital advertising providers (for example, ad networks, demand-side platforms) and for digital advertising providers:

 Test Lab provides developers with a scalable app testing infrastructure that automates app testing.
 Unfortunately, this capability could be misused by malicious apps designed to generate fraudulent ad revenue.